Robert Saunders Jr.

-Robert Saunders Jr. (January 25, 1805 – September 11, 1868 or 1869) was an American politician and school administrator who served as president of the College of William and Mary from 1847 to 1848.
+Robert Saunders Jr. (January 25, 1805 – September 11, 1868 or 1869) was an American politician and school administrator who served as president of the College of William & Mary from 1847 to 1848.
 Prior to that, Saunders served as professor of mathematics from 1833 to 1847.
-He also served as mayor of Williamsburg, Virginia, in 1859 and 1868 as well as the head of Eastern State Hospital (then known as the Eastern Lunatic Asylum).
-His family papers are held by the Special Collections Research Center at the College of William and Mary.
+He also served as a Virginia state senator from 1852 to 1858 and as mayor of Williamsburg, Virginia in 1859 and 1868 as well as the head of Eastern State Hospital (then known as the Eastern Lunatic Asylum).
+His family papers are held by the Special Collections Research Center at the College of William & Mary.

 Ancestry

 The first of the Saunders family is thought to have moved to Virginia in the late Seventeenth century.
-During this time, Robert Saunders, Jr.'s great-great-great-grandfather John Saunders (died c.
+During this time, Robert Saunders Jr.'s great-great-great-grandfather John Saunders (died c.
 February 1700) accumulated large amounts of property–both land and slaves–along the York River in York County.